Golden-Bit/Trading-API/README.md

-# Trading-API
+# backtrader-api
-Trading system API based on 'Backtrader' python library.
+API interface for backtrader built in Fast API